-The most common strategy to lower your insurance costs is to bundle them with other coverages.
+The most common strategy to lower insurance costs is bundling them with other coverages.
 The same is true for renters insurance.
 Check with your automobile insurance coverage company to see if they offer renters insurance.
-Often you can get renters insurance for practically free by combining it with your car insurance.
+You can get renters insurance practically free by combining it with your car insurance.

 Where to Purchase Renters Insurance

-There are multiple companies that offer renters insurance.
+Multiple companies offer renters insurance.
 Start with your current insurance provider to see if you can get a discount for bundling your policies.
-Another option is USAA, which has renters insurance policies as low as $12 per month.
+This often provides the best discount.